 If you are a shopaholic, then Arabian style of shopping in the Grand Bazaar will offer you quite an amazing time.
 You will be able to collect your favourite souvenir and many other useful things with it.
 Who knows you may find a flying carpet or a magic lamp.
 Not far away from the Bazaar is the amazing Basilica Cistern.
 It was constructed by the Romans in the 6th century to provide fresh water to the city.
 Its grand area is filled with many underground columns which are spectacularly curved and decorated and creates an atmosphere quite unique and magical.

 A trip to Istanbul cannot be complete without tasting the fascinating food.
-Here you will find many top notch restaurants, cafes, hotels and even street side stalls giving you the opportunity to appreciate its ridiculously tasty food and kebabs.
-Istanbul also houses a few fascinating Turkish baths known locally as hamams.
+Here you will find many top-notch restaurants, cafes, hotels and even street-side stalls giving you the opportunity to appreciate its ridiculously tasty food and kebabs.
+Istanbul also houses a few fascinating Turkish baths known locally as hammams.
 These baths offer many services like Sentinus Wellness, spas and massages to lay back, relax and enjoy.
-The great city of Istanbul is also home to the one of the oldest railways of the world.
+The great city of Istanbul is also home to one of the oldest railways in the world.
 The uphill rail journey to Beyoglu can be quite spectacular.